port-labs/port-docs/docs/complete-use-cases/package-dependency-mapping.md

 ## Summary

 Port simplifies implementations and easy-to-maintain package dependency mapping.
-Using our RESTful API and GitHub Workflows, you are able to create a block in your CI/CD pipeline which keeps track of your Microservices' packages and their versions.
+Using Port's RESTful API and GitHub Workflows, you can easily integrate reporting to Port with your existing CI/CD pipelines.